-Button Description 🕨 Run Start running code in debug mode.
+Button Description ▶ Run Start running code in debug mode.
 Enter the Input Parameters if necessary.
 The debugger executes your code until the end of the code or the next breakpoint is reached.
-Keyboard shortcut: F9 📌 Step Over Resume the execution.
+Keyboard shortcut: F9 Step Over Resume the execution.
 The current line will be executed.
-If the line is a function call, it will bypass the function.
+If the line is a procedure or function call, it will bypass the procedure or function.
 The counter will then move to the next line of code.
-Keyboard shortcut: F10 🚦 Step In Resume the execution.
+Keyboard shortcut: F10 🚼 Step In Resume the execution.
 The current line will be executed.
-If the line is a function call, the counter goes to the first statement in the function.
+If the line is a procedure or function call, the counter goes to the first statement in the procedure or function.
 Otherwise, the counter will move to the next line of code.
-Keyboard shortcut: F11 1 Step Out Resume the execution.
-The remaining part of the code within the current function will be executed.
-Subsequently, the counter will jump to the line which is just after the caller of the function.
-Keyboard shortcut: SHIFT+F11 📌 Step End Resume the execution.
-The counter will jump to the last line of the procedure or function.
-Stop Stop stepping the code.
+Keyboard shortcut: F11 🛊 Step Out Resume the execution.
+The remaining part of the code within the current procedure or function will be executed.
+Subsequently, the counter will jump to the line which is just after the caller of the procedure or function.
+Keyboard shortcut: SHIFT+F11 ☆ Step End Resume the execution.
+The counter will jump to the last line of the procedure or function. ■ Stop Stop stepping the code.
 The execution will stop and cannot resume it.

-The Code pane shows the code of the function.
-You can add/remove breakpoints for debugging by clicking either the grey area beside each statement.
+The Code pane shows the code of the procedure or function.
+You can add/remove breakpoints for debugging by clicking in the grey area beside each statement.

-The Call Stack pane displays a list of functions as they are called.
+The Call Stack pane displays a list of procedures or functions as they are called.